Stochastic Gradient Descent for Barycenters in Wasserstein Space: Introduction

 \begin{definition} Given $\Pi \in \mathcal{P}(\mathcal{P}(\mathcal{X}))$, denote

 Any measure $\hat{m}\in \mathcal W_p(\mathcal{X})$ which is a minimizer of the problem is called a $p$-Wasserstein population barycenter of $\Pi$. \end{definition}

-Wasserstein barycenters were first introduced and analyzed by Carlier and Agueh in \cite{agueh2011barycenters}, for the case when the support of $\Pi\in \mathcal{P}(\mathcal{P}(\mathcal{X}))$ is finite and $\mathcal X=\R^q$.
+Wasserstein barycenters were first introduced and analyzed by Carlier and Agueh in \cite{agueh2011barycenters}, in the case when the support of $\Pi\in \mathcal{P}(\mathcal{P}(\mathcal{X}))$ is finite and $\mathcal X=\R^q$.
 More generally, Bigot and Klein \cite{bigot2018characterization} and Le Gouic and Loubes \cite{le2017existence} considered the so-called \emph{population barycenter}, i.e., the general case in Definition \ref{defi bary pop} where $\Pi$ may have infinite support.
-These authors also proved the existence and uniqueness of solutions.
+These works addressed among others, the basic questions of existence and uniqueness of solutions.
 See also Kim and Pass \cite{kim2017wasserstein} for the Riemannian case.
-Recently, the concept of Wasserstein barycenter has been extensively studied from both theoretical and practical perspectives: we refer to Panaretos and Zemel's overview \cite{PaZe20} for statistical applications and refer the readers to the works of {Cuturi, Peyr\'e and coauthors \cite{CuPe19,CuPe16,cuturi2014fast,NIPS2021}} for applications in machine learning.
+The concept of Wasserstein barycenter has been extensively studied from both theoretical and practical perspectives during the last decade: we refer the readers to Panaretos and Zemel's overview \cite{PaZe20} for statistical applications and to the works of {Cuturi, Peyr\'e and coauthors \cite{CuPe19,CuPe16,cuturi2014fast,NIPS2021}} for computational aspects of optimal transport and applications in machine learning.

 In this article we develop a stochastic gradient descent (SGD) algorithm for the computation of $2$-Wasserstein population barycenters.
 The method inherits features of the SGD rationale, in particular: